Welcome to Green Week, where we’re sharing our best tips for creating a more eco-friendly home and lifestyle.

 There are more cleaning products marketed to us than ever, and it seems like every inch of our home requires a different cleaning solution filled with chemicals we can’t pronounce.
 And each product comes in its own single-use plastic bottle or container, taking up valuable space in your cupboards and closets.

-By opting for more environmentally friendly products, making your own green DIY products, recycling as much as you can, and composting your kitchen scraps, you won’t just be reducing the amount of chemicals you use or the number of plastics that end up in the landfill—green cleaning can be a great way to save money and space in your home.
+By opting for more environmentally friendly products, making your own green DIY products, recycling as much as you can, and composting your kitchen scraps, you won’t just be reducing the number of chemicals you use or the number of plastics that end up in the landfill—green cleaning can be a great way to save money and space in your home.

 How to Get Started